Vermont’s Early or Absentee Voting Process

 Vote Early in Person

-A voter may vote at the town clerk’s office in person any time after the ballots are available, which can be no later than 45 days before a primary or general election or 20 days before a municipal election using an Australian ballot.
+A voter may vote at the town clerk’s office, in person, any time after the ballots are delivered to the clerk.
+Ballots will be delivered to the clerks no later than 45 days before a primary or general election or 20 days before a municipal election using an Australian ballot.
+A voter may vote in the clerk's office, during normal business hours, anytime after the ballots are delivered until the day before the election.

 Vote by Mail

 Any voter can request that the town clerk mail them an early voter absentee ballot.
 This ballot will arrive with a return envelope so that the ballot, once voted, can be returned to the clerk and safely stored to be counted on Election Day.
 The clerk must receive the ballot by the close of polls on Election Day in order for it to be counted.
 A ballot can be requested any time before an election.
-Clerks will mail absentee ballots as soon as they are available, but no later than 45 days prior to the election (or 20 days prior to a local election).
+Clerks will mail absentee ballots as soon as they are available.

 Hand Delivered Ballots